seykron/cv/src/cv.en.markdown

 ## Experience in Software Development

+### Government of the Province of Buenos Aires (2020 - 2023)

+Since 2020 I worked as a part time consultant for the Ministry of Justice.
+I was hired to build a biometrics system to identify subjects in the Buenos Aires Penitentiary Service.
+I built an [AFIS system](https://en.wikipedia.org/wiki/Automated_fingerprint_identification) to enroll and identify people in penitenciaries.
+The system consisted on a web application that allows users to enroll and to search for subjects; a public API to interoperate with another systems; and a standalone, multi-platform service to manage fingerprint readers devices.
+There are several challenges building an AFIS, but I can mention the multi-platform support; the use of standard protocols and formats to interoperate between different biometrics systems; the information architecture to securely store biometric information; the abstraction layer to support multiple hardware using a common interface;
+asynchronous and distributed fingerprint search.

+The web application backend was built using Kotlin, Spring Boot, Postgres, open source biometrics libraries like [SourceAFIS](https://sourceafis.machinezoo.com/), RabbitMQ, MinIO, among others.
+The frontend was built using Vue3 and TypeScript, Jest for testing, and Storybook to document the components library.
+I also worked with propietary hardware drivers, and I did the research to define which devices were feasible for this project.

+*Technologies: Kotlin, TypeScript, Vue3; libraries like Spring Boot, Exposed; data sources like Postgres and Redis; other services like RabbitMQ and systemd (linux).*

-### SCV - WireWheel (2019-ahora)
+### SCV - WireWheel (2019 - 2023)

-Since 2019 I work for WireWheel, a USA east-cost based client from the SCV consultant company.
-WireWheel sells several privacy-related products to other companies.
-For instance, products to manage users data access requests, and cookie-based consent management.
-The first two years I worked as developer of one of their main products, and since Feb 2022 I'm leading the development of a new product for consent management.
+WireWheel is a USA east-cost based company that sells privacy-related products for other companies.
+For instance, software to manage users data access requests, and cookie-based consent management.
+The first two years I worked as developer in one of their main products, and since Feb 2022 I'm leading the development of a new product for consent management.

 As tech lead I have two kind of responsibilities: operational and technical.